DualSapiens/cs207-FinalProject/docs/source/Usage.rst

 Usage
 ========
-The following demos introduce the basic uses of `autodiff` as well as showcase some potential applications.
+The following demos introduce the basic uses of the `autodiff` and `math` modules of the `gradpy` package, as well as showcase some potential applications.
 All demos and accompanying code are available in the examples_ of the project GitHub repository.

 .. toctree::
    :maxdepth: 2